BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/1 Million Voices.md

 5. **No Warranties**: The contributions are provided "as is" without warranty of any kind, either expressed or implied.

+<a href="#top">Back to Top</a>

+---

 ### Contribute To The Original 'Afterglow'
 Join the interactive dialogue on [👉🏼 To Afterglow on X](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Afterglow/README.md) to share suggestions, ideas, and feedback.
 Your involvement can shape this project and contribute to an innovative experiment in open-source creativity.

-By contributing to Afterglow, the user acknowledges and agrees to the terms set forth in this disclaimer.
+By contributing to Afterglow, the user acknowledges and agrees to the terms set forth in this disclaimer and understands the (CC BY-SA 4.0) License.

+### Create Your Own 'Afterglow' Version
+Add your unique adaptation to the 'Contributors' directory on Github, following the attribution guidelines above.
+Your contributions, big or small, are key to the evolution of this project.
+Dive in and help redefine collaboration and creativity in the digital age!
+By creating your own version of Afterglow, the user acknowledges and agrees to the terms set forth in this disclaimer and understands the (CC BY-SA 4.0) License.

+Share your insights and improvements through:
+- **Professional Software:** Use tools like Final Draft if you're comfortable with them.
+- **Fountain Format:** Contribute using the `.fountain` plain text markup for screenplay writing.

 <a href="#top">Back to Top</a>